cdsap/Kakatua/README.md

 Annotate your class test with:
 `ExperimentTarget`

-KarmaKoma will generate class like:
+Kakatua will generate class like:

     class Experimented_KotlinTest : KotlinTest() {